gvwilson/thirdbit/fiction/fall-behind/index.md

 How can that be fine?"

 Robbie's breath whistled slightly as he breathed.
-"I met someone when I was...you know.
+"I met someone when I was…you know.
 He's an Australian physicist named Kingston-Brown.
 Lives in Antarctica about five hundred years from now.
 They're sending self-replicating machines out to the asteroids to make solar shields